craftcms/cms/docs/entries-fields.md

 # Entries Fields

-{intro} Entries fields allow you to relate [entries](sections-and-entries.md) to the parent element.
+Entries fields allow you to relate [entries](sections-and-entries.md) to the parent element.

 ## Settings